The Scopus Search Results page has been redesigned, the following new and exciting features include: –

 Now, in my 3rd year, I am one of the client interviewing officers this year for the law society.
 This year Daisy and I are hoping to make the competition better than ever and help participants develop their skills by offering more training sessions than previous years and more competitions.
 I really advise any 1st or 2nd years to do this as an extra-curricular as it doesn’t take up too much time, looks great on your CV and is judged by Ward Hadaway solicitors who offer money and work experience as a prize!

-We’re delighted to announce that the Library has now bought the latest instalment of the Mass Observation Online collection, covering the 1980s and 1990s.
+We’re pleased to announce that we have now added the latest 2000s module to the very popular Mass Observation Online resource.
+We already had access to the 1980s and 1990s modules.

 About Mass Observation

 Mass Observation is a pioneering project which documents the social history of Britain by recruiting volunteers (‘observers’) to write about their lives, experiences and opinions.
 Still growing, it is one of the most important sources available for qualitative social data in the UK.
-This latest instalment is a great resource for anyone researching aspects of late twentieth century Britain.
+This latest instalment is a great resource for anyone researching aspects of the early 21st century.
 It complements our existing access to the original Mass Observation project archive, which covers 1937-1967.

 Searching and browsing